TwoFistedJustice/weather/readme.md

 **API Keys:**
 You will need
+* Air Visual API key (air quality)
-* MapQuest API key.
+* DarkSky API key. (weather)
-* DarkSky API key.
+* MapQuest API key. (geo location)

-You will need to store them it in a file called "config.js" in a folder (also) called config, two directory levels back from where you keep the app.
+Store them it in a file called "config.js" in a folder (also) called config, two directory levels back from where you keep the app.

-Or if you are only going to run the app on your local machine you can just change the value of the variables "darkSkyKey" and "mapQuestKey" to the string value of the respective keys.
+Or if you are only going to run the app on your local machine you can just change the value of the variables `darkSkyKey`, `mapQuestKey`, and `airVisualKey` to the string value of the respective keys.

 **INSTALLING THE APP**
-Extract the zip file to a location of your preference.
+Extract the zip file to a location of your choice.
 Open the location in terminal.
 Install the dependencies using `npm` and the `--save` switch.

 **USING THE APP**